The PBW basis of $U_{q,\bar{q}}(\ddot{\mathfrak{gl}}_n)$: Quantum Algebras

 generated by properties \eqref{eqn:bialg 1}, \eqref{eqn:bialg 2} and the assignments:

 and all other pairings among the generators $e_{\pm [i;j)}$ and $\psi_s$ are 0.
-The pairing \eqref{eqn:city} is the product of the well-known bialgebra pairings on the factors in the RHS of \eqref{eqn:quantum as tensor}.
-As the latter are non-degenerate pairings, so is \eqref{eqn:city}. \\
+On general grounds, the pairing \eqref{eqn:city} is the tensor product of the pairings \eqref{eqn:village} and \eqref{eqn:town}, although one would need to modify the latter by replacing the right-hand side of \eqref{eqn:pairing town} by some other non-zero constant which depends on $k$.
+This has to do with the ambiguity in defining $p_{\pm k}$ up to scalar multiple, which we will now fix. \\